Skip to content

 Collects Female Furies #1-6, plus Jack Kirby’s Mister Miracle #9, the issue that inspired this series.

 And then, the Dark Nights: Death Metal event put an end to the Rebirth Era.
 This time, Mister Miracle appeared really briefly here and there.
-Like with the previous Dark Nights, this is not a must-read if you want some Mister Miracle.
+Like with the previous Dark Nights crossover, this is not a must-read if you want some Mister Miracle.

 Mister Miracle during the Infinite Frontier era

-Infinite Frontier is mostly a continuation of the Rebirth Era.
-So, not a lot of Scott Free, but Shilo Norman, who appeared in the Superman issues of Future State, got his own Mister Miracle miniseries written by Brandon Easton with art by Fico Ossio.
+Infinite Frontier largely serves as a continuation of the Rebirth era, maintaining much of the established continuity and character dynamics.
+As a result, appearances by Scott Free remain limited.
+However, Shilo Norman, who appeared in the Superman issues of the Future State event, was given his own Mister Miracle miniseries, written by Brandon Easton with artwork by Fico Ossio

 • Future State: Superman